SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

 - Suggested components and materials for making your own straps
 - 3D printable buckles
 - Complete build guides from the community
-- Links to useful resources and listings
+- Links to useful resources and product listings

 Whether you're looking for inspiration, step-by-step instructions, or looking to see what others have built, this page is your starting point for making comfortable, reliable straps for your Smol Slimes.